munificent/craftinginterpreters/book/classes-and-instances.md

 ^code new-class

 Pretty much all boilerplate.
 It takes in the <span name="klass">class's</span>
 name as a string and stores it.
+Every time the user declares a new class, the VM will create a new one of these ObjClass structs to represent it.

 <aside name="klass">

 I named the local variable "klass" not just to give the VM a zany preschool "kidz korner" feel.
 While "class" is not a reserved word in C, it is in C++.
-You can compile clox as both C and C++, so we need to not step on any of C++'s reserved words either.
+You can compile clox as both C and C++, so we need to not step on any of the C++ keywords either.

 </aside>